marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 tags:
 - kotlin
 ---

-**Disclaimer:** the article is currently a draft and is not completed.

 [Testable code](http://xunitpatterns.com/design%20for%20testability.html) plays a crucial role in app development.
 When we neglect designing code for testability, we often resort to using a [mock](http://xunitpatterns.com/Mock%20Object.html) library as a mean to achieve test coverage.
 Mocks have become a dominant presence in the Android testing ecosystem today.
 However, there are drawbacks: